 Many stocks actually pay out dividends quarterly.
 In order to calculate the annual yield, simply add up all the dividends paid out for the year and then do the calculation.
-If a stock doesn’t pay a dividend, then it doesn’t have a yield.
+If a stock doesn’t pay a dividend, then it doesn’t have a dividend yield.

 Note that real estate investment trusts (REITs) are required to pay out 90% of their taxable income to existing shareholders in order to maintain their status as a pass-through entity.
 That means the yield on REITs is typically higher than for other stocks, which is one of the pros for REIT investing.

-When you buy a bond, the yield is the interest paid on that bond—which is typically stated on the bond itself.
-(However, if you buy a bond on the secondary market, then the yield might be different than the stated interest rate because the price you paid for the bond was different than the original price.)
+However, if you buy a bond on the secondary market, then the yield might be different than the stated interest rate because the price you paid for the bond was different from the original price.

 For bonds, yield is calculated by dividing the yearly interest payments by the payment value of the bond.
 For example, a $1,000 bond that pays $50 interest has a yield of 5%.
 This is the nominal yield.
 Yield to maturity calculates the average return for the bond if you hold it until it matures based on your purchase price.

 Some bonds have variable interest rates, which means the yield might change over the bond’s life.
-Often variable interest rates are based off the set U.S. Treasury yield—more on that below.
+Often variable interest rates are based off the set U.S. Treasury yield.

 Is There a Market Yield?